programming-formalisms/programming_formalisms_project_summer_2026/learners/stane.md

 - Daily temperature data for Uppsala 1722-2022.
 - 6 cols, see metadata
 #### Output
-- Statistic on significants of
+- Statistic on significance of the temperature patterns
+- Graphical representation of the temperature deviantions from average for each year
+-